Springuptechafrica/Springuptechafrica/README.md

-- 👋 Hi, This is Springuptechafrica
+- 👋 Hi, Obaje Josiah
-- 👀 We are interested in front-end web development with modern Technologies like React Js Material UI, Angular Js and C# ASP.Net MVC.
+- 👀 Interested in CI/CD, MVC Projects
-- 🌱 I’m currently learning react Js with Material UI over some weeks now.
+- 🌱 Experieced in the financial sectors and software integration while maintaing global standards.
 - 💞️ I’m looking forward to collaborate on any projects related filed.
-- 📫 How to reach me https://https://www.springuptechafrica.com , https://www.josiahobaje.dev
+- 📫 How to reach me, https://www.josiahobaje.dev
 <!---
 Springuptechafrica/Springuptechafrica is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.